sputnick1124/lds-scripture-podcasts/README.md

 # LDS Scripture Podcast with Daily Downloads
-This provides a method to integrate scripture audio doanloaded from [lds.org](lds.org/scriptures) into a podcast feed.
+This provides a method to integrate scripture audio downloaded from [lds.org](lds.org/scriptures) into a podcast feed.
 Currently supports Book of Mormon, but there is no barrier to supporting all of the standard works.

 ## Adding to your podcast feed